Interior of a hipster room, displaying modern decor and design elements.

 Share:

-You're ready to buy a home.
-You knew you’d have to choose a type of home, but did you know you’d also face myriad choices to find the best loan to buy the house of your dreams?
+Modern home buyers have an array of options when it comes to getting a loan for a house.
+Not only will you need to choose a type of home but you will also need to find the best loan to buy the house of your dreams.

 Fixed-Rate Home Loans

 Fixed-rate mortgages are the most common type of home loan.
-They keep the same interest rate throughout the entirety of the loan.
-Once you lock in your interest rate, it won't change, even if market rates go up or down.
-This also means that your monthly payment will stay the same each month.
+They keep the same interest rate throughout the entirety of the loan, even if market rates go up or down.
+This also means that your monthly payment will stay the same.

 How Do Fixed-Rate Mortgages Work?

-Fixed-rate mortgages are offered in a variety of terms, though 15- and 30-year are the most popular Your interest rate will never change, which means the amount of your monthly payment will remain the same.
+Fixed-rate mortgages are offered in a variety of terms, though 15- and 30-year are the most popular.
+Since your interest rate doesn’t change, the part of your monthly payment that goes toward paying your mortgage will remain the same.
 That said, your property taxes and home insurance premiums may change and could raise your escrow payment.

 Who Should Choose A Fixed-Rate Loan?